Key Takeaways:

 When is a GAL Appointed?

 A GAL is appointed either by request of one or both of the parents or at a judge’s discretion.
-This person serves to represent the well-being and best interests of an individual that needs help protecting their rights.
+This person represents the well-being and best interests of the children and protects their rights.
+While this usually applies to minors, sometimes this also includes mentally incompetent adults who are unable to advocate for themselves.

-The Guardian ad Litem investigates the situation surrounding a case, creates a report, and delivers these findings to the court.
-These conclusions and recommendations often influence the court’s decision.
+The guardian ad litem investigates the case, prepares a report, and delivers the findings to the court.

 Related Reading: Legal Marijuana and Child Custody